 Not Getting Enough Sleep

 If you are not making any headway in losing weight, it could very well due to your sleeping habits.
 If you have a very heavy dinner just before going to bed, digestion is affected and can result in weight gain.
 Similarly, not getting the recommended eight hours of sleep means that you could be feeling hungry and snacking mindlessly while you are awake.
-It is best to engage in some relaxing activity like reading or listening to soothing music before going to bed.
+It is best to engage in some relaxing activities like reading or listening to soothing music before going to bed.
 A warm relaxing bath can also help.

 Losing weight requires a lot of determination because it is a tough task.
 You need to watch what and how much you are eating, whether you are working out properly, and also focus on getting adequate sleep.